slepc/slepc/doc/source/documentation/manual/st.md

  where $p(\cdot)$ is a suitable high-degree polynomial.
 Once the polynomial is built, the eigensolver relies on `STApply` to compute approximations of the eigenvalues $\theta$ of the transformed problem.
 These approximations must be processed in some way in order to recover the $\lambda$ eigenvalues.
 Note that in this case there is no `STBackTransform` operation.
 Details of the method can be found in {cite:p}`Fang:2012:FLP`.

-Polynomial filtering techniques are still under development in SLEPc, and will be improved in future versions.
+Currently, SLEPc provides several types of polynomial filtering techniques, which can be selected via `STFilterSetType`.
 Note that the external package EVSL also implements polynomial filters to compute all eigenvalues in an interval.

 ## Advanced Usage

 Using the `ST` object is very straightforward.
-However, when using spectral transformations many things are happening behind the scenes, mainly the solution of linear systems of equations.
+However, when using spectral transformations many things are happening behind the scenes, mainly the solution of systems of linear equations.
 The user must be aware of what is going on in each case, so that it is possible to guide the solution process in the most beneficial way.
 This section describes several advanced aspects that can have a considerable impact on efficiency.

 {#sec:lin}
 ### Solution of Linear Systems

-In many of the cases shown in table [](#tab:op), the operator contains an inverted matrix, which means that a linear system of equations must be solved whenever the application of the operator to a vector is required.
+In many of the cases shown in table [](#tab:op), the operator contains an inverted matrix, which means that a system of linear equations must be solved whenever the application of the operator to a vector is required.
 These cases are handled internally by means of a {external:doc}`KSP` object.

 In the simplest case, a generalized problem is to be solved with a zero shift.
 Suppose you run a program that solves a generalized eigenproblem, with default options: